MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/update-via-powershell.md

 - You’ve access to an Azure Stack HCI cluster that is running 2302 or higher.
 The cluster should be registered in Azure.
 - You’ve access to a client that can connect to your Azure Stack HCI cluster.
 This client should be running PowerShell 5.0 or later.
 - You’ve access to the solution update package over the network.
-You will sideload or copy these updates to the nodes of your cluster.
+You'll sideload or copy these updates to the nodes of your cluster.

 ## Connect to your Azure Stack HCI cluster

 Follow these steps on your client to connect to one of the nodes of your Azure Stack HCI cluster.

-1. Run PowerShell as administrator on the client that you are using to connect to your cluster.
+1. Run PowerShell as administrator on the client that you're using to connect to your cluster.
 1. Open a remote PowerShell session to a node on your Azure Stack HCI cluster.
 Run the following command and provide the credentials of your node when prompted:

     ```powershell